LUMAIS/AnDeT/README.md

 $ ./build.sh -i
 ```

-For the subsequent builds of all components, or of the specified one:
+For the subsequent builds of all components:
 ```
 $ ./build.sh
 ```